kubernauts/bonsai/addons/chartmuseum/hello-helm/README.md

 # Welcome to Hello Chartmuseum for Private Helm Repos on Bonsai!

 This short how to porvides the needed steps to deploy a private helm repo with Chatrmuseum on Kubernetes.
 We are using our k3s implementation Bonsai on multipass VMs, this guide should work on any k8s cluster like minikube, etc. with minor adaptions though.
+The helm chart used here is a sample node.js hello world application packaged as a container with a Helm Chart from the [open-toolchain project](https://github.com/open-toolchain/hello-helm).

 ## Prerequisites